 By Taxi or Private Driver

-The easiest and most comfortable way to get around Bali is to go by Taxi or Private driver.
+The easiest and most comfortable way to get around Bali is by Taxi or Private driver.
 You can just stop one of the taxis driving around or book a driver beforehand.
 You can also use Grab or Go-Jek, which are both Apps working the same as Uber.

-Bali Top Tip: Definitely check the prices beforehand and only pay what the trip is actually worth it.
+Bali Top Tip: Definitely check the prices beforehand and only pay what the trip is actually worth.
 Many taxi drivers overcharge foreigners.